A coupled PO₄–POP model

 F = AIBECSFunction((T_DIP, T_POP), (G_DIP, G_POP), nb)

-(::SciMLBase.ODEFunction{false, SciMLBase.FullSpecialize, AIBECS.var"#f#58"{Tuple{typeof(Main.T_DIP), typeof(Main.T_POP)}, UnitRange{Int64}, AIBECS.var"#G#56"{Tuple{typeof(Main.G_DIP), typeof(Main.G_POP)}, AIBECS.var"#tracers#54"{Int64, Int64}}, AIBECS.var"#tracer#55"{Int64, Int64}}, LinearAlgebra.UniformScaling{Bool}, Nothing, Nothing, AIBECS.var"#jac#63"{AIBECS.var"#T#60"{Tuple{typeof(Main.T_DIP), typeof(Main.T_POP)}, Int64, UnitRange{Int64}}, AIBECS.var"#∇ₓG#59"{Tuple{typeof(Main.G_DIP), typeof(Main.G_POP)}, Int64, Int64}}, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, typeof(SciMLBase.DEFAULT_OBSERVED), Nothing, Nothing}) (generic function with 1 method)
+(::SciMLBase.ODEFunction{false, SciMLBase.FullSpecialize, AIBECS.var"#f#58"{Tuple{typeof(Main.T_DIP), typeof(Main.T_POP)}, UnitRange{Int64}, AIBECS.var"#G#56"{Tuple{typeof(Main.G_DIP), typeof(Main.G_POP)}, AIBECS.var"#tracers#54"{Int64, Int64}}, AIBECS.var"#tracer#55"{Int64, Int64}}, LinearAlgebra.UniformScaling{Bool}, Nothing, Nothing, AIBECS.var"#jac#63"{AIBECS.var"#T#60"{Tuple{typeof(Main.T_DIP), typeof(Main.T_POP)}, Int64, UnitRange{Int64}}, AIBECS.var"#∇ₓG#59"{Tuple{typeof(Main.G_DIP), typeof(Main.G_POP)}, Int64, Int64}}, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, typeof(SciMLBase.DEFAULT_OBSERVED), Nothing, Nothing, Nothing, Nothing}) (generic function with 1 method)

 generate the steady-state problem,